 We were entertained with delicious grapes and melons.
 This spot is particularly favourable for breeding cattle, and before the disturbances, furnished food for 1000 head of cattle and 3000 sheep.
 The great Zwartkops River runs very near the Widow van Rooyen’s farm.
 In heavy rains the stream is extremely dangerous, but the water is now scarcely a foot deep“.

 From time to time, due to raids by Xhosa warriors, the farms in the district were abandoned and the cattle and sheep moved away to safety across the Gamtoos.
-Sometimes the farmers set off on long elephant hunts as far as the Great Fish River where old Pretorius, that legendary elephant-hunter was living in forbidden prosperity.
-Each time the warriors were driven back to their own country, the farmers would return and set to work to rethatch the homesteads.
+Sometimes the farmers set off on long elephant hunts as far as the Great Fish River where old Pretorius, a legendary elephant-hunter was living in forbidden prosperity.
+Each time the Xhosa warriors were driven back to their own country across the Fish River, the farmers would return and set to work to rethatch the homesteads.
 No tribesman could utterly destroy those old homes, built of mud and stone, with walls three feet thick.
 The historical homestead at Totteridge Park, Perseverance, is proof of this theory.
 The van Rooyen’s subdivided the farm “Zwartkopswagendrift” in 1820.
 One portion was acquired by Paul Maree on 21st April 1820 who sold it to Wilhelm Ludwig von Buchenroder on 28th August 1838.

 Von Buchenroder subsequently renamed the farm “Perseverance”.

 Chronological history of the Zwartkopswagendrift